MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-build-permissions.md

 When you create a report in Power BI Desktop, you store the report data in a *data model*.
 When you publish your report to the Power BI service, you publish the data as a *dataset*.
 You can give other people *Build permission* to that dataset, so they can discover and reuse the data you shared.
 This article explains how you can control access to the dataset by using the Build permission.

 Build permission applies to datasets.
 When you give users Build permission, they can build new content on your dataset, such as reports, dashboards, pinned tiles from Q&A, paginated reports, and Insights discovery.
+If a report outside the dataset workspace uses your dataset, you can't delete the dataset.
+If you try to do so, you get an error message.

 Users also need Build permissions to do the following actions outside of Power BI: